bazilinskyy/coupled-sim/README.md

 # Varjo
-The varjo headset requires varjobase and SteamVR to work.
-To implement the varjo into unity, one needs the varjo plugin.
+The Varjo headset requires Varjobase and SteamVR to work.
+To implement the Varjo into Unity, one needs the Varjo plugin.

 These can all be found in the list below:
 - VarjoBase: [https://varjo.com/downloads/#varjo-base](https://varjo.com/downloads/#varjo-base)